scalameta/metals/website/blog/2022-01-11-aluminium.md

 In the future this might help in go to definition for jars that do not have a corresponding source jar, which is what Metals uses today.

-Editors support: Any editor that exposes the command.
+Editor support: VS Code, nvim-metals, Sublime Text

+**Extension authors:**

+This can be added as a new command for the users to invoke.

 ## [Scala 3] Type annotations on code selection

-In one of the last releases [v0.10.8](https://scalameta.org/metals/blog/2021/10/26/tungsten#type-annotations-on-code-selection) we add the ability to inspect the type of an expression that is currently selected.
+In one of the last releases [v0.10.8](https://scalameta.org/metals/blog/2021/10/26/tungsten#type-annotations-on-code-selection) we added the ability to inspect the type of an expression that is currently selected.
 We are happy to announce that this functionality is now also available for Scala 3, which is thanks to the continued effort of the team to bring the users the best Scala 3 experience possible.

-Editors support: VS Code, nvim-metals, Sublime Text
+Editor support: VS Code, nvim-metals, Sublime Text

 ## Simplify usage of sbt server